Neil Gaiman’s Anansi Boys TV series: Everything you need to knowJun 24 | 5 min read

 Code 404 - DI John Major

 The series saw Mays' character DI Major gunned down on the job, before his body is fast-tracked into a new Artificial Intelligence project to bring him back from the dead.
-A second series has been confirmed.
+A second series followed in 2021.

-Code 404 season 1 is available to watch on Sky One with NOW TV.
+Code 404 season 1 and 2 are available to watch on NOW.

 White Lines - Marcus Ward